wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

 2. Start the Micro Integrator using the
     `               -Djava.library.path              ` switch to specify
     the location of your SAP jco library.
-    For example, you can execute the following command to start the ESB
+    For example, you can execute the following command to start the Micro Integrator from the `MI_HOME` directory:
-    Profile:

     ```bash
     ./micro-integrator.sh -Djava.library.path=/usr/lib/jvm/jre1.7.0/lib/i386/server/